What Gutenberg Changed in WordPress 5.0

 Shortcodes in the Block Editor

 Shortcodes that were inserted directly in the classic editor appear as Shortcode blocks when you open those posts in Gutenberg.
 The Shortcode block displays the shortcode text in the editor and renders the output when the post is viewed on the frontend.
+You can copy and paste shortcode output without affecting the underlying shortcode itself.

 Many plugins have updated their shortcodes to provide dedicated blocks with visual configuration interfaces.
 If a plugin offers a block for its functionality, using that block is usually easier than remembering shortcode syntax.
 The block provides fields and options that guide you through the setup, which reduces errors and makes the configuration more visible to site managers.